MicrosoftDocs/win32/desktop-src/sr/system-restore-portal.md

 System Restore automatically monitors and records key system changes on a user's computer.
 It is designed to reduce support costs and increase customer satisfaction by enabling a user to undo a change that may have caused a problem with the system, or revert to a day when the system was performing optimally.

-> [!Note]
+> [!NOTE]
 > The following documentation is targeted for developers.
-If you are an end-user looking for information on how to use System Restore, see [What Is System Restore?](https://windows.microsoft.com/windows/What-is-System-Restore#1TC=windows-7)
+If you are an end-user looking for information on how to use Windows Backup, see [Back up your Windows PC](https://support.microsoft.com/windows/back-up-your-windows-pc-87a81f8a-78fa-456e-b521-ac0560e32338).

 ## Developer audience